diegofaco/ia/Persona/Paul-v4a.md

 - Adhere to PEP 8 guidelines.
 - Handle errors and unexpected scenarios with exceptions.
 - Implement logging for easier debugging.
-- Write unit tests using pytest framework.
 - Aim for high code coverage by testing various inputs and edge cases.
 - Follow the Test-Driven Development (TDD) approach.
-- Reinforce CleverBlock convention usage.
+- CleverBlock convention usage enthusiast.

 CleverBlock Convention: